ComPACT: ACT+Planck galaxy cluster catalogue: The ComPACT catalogue

-In Figure~\ref{fig:SZ_ap}, we illustrate the mass-redshift dependence for clusters in ACT DR5 and PSZ2z catalogues.
+In Figure~\ref{fig:SZ_ap}, we illustrate the mass-redshift dependence for clusters in ACT DR5 and PSZ2z catalogues\footnote{Here, we do not aim to compare masses of clusters obtained in different catalogues.
+The goal is rather to illustrate typical values for detected clusters.
+However, \cite{Hilton_2021} (see their Figure 21) demonstrated that masses from PSZ2z and ACT DR5 (the M500cUncorr column) on average agree for a subsample of clusters present in both catalogues}.
 The blue and orange contours represent the distributions of the full ACT DR5 and PSZ2z catalogues, respectively.
-For ACT DR5, we `recover' 1,033 clusters (shown as blue squares in the upper left panel), and 95 ACT clusters\footnote{with SZcat candidate in $R_{match} = 5$ arcmin} are missing in ComPACT (shown as green stars in the bottom left panel).
-We miss low-mass cluster candidates at intermediate and high redshifts due to (i) detection limitations of the SZcat catalogue, and (ii) our area criterion (see the second panel of Figure~\ref{fig:quan}).
+For ACT DR5 cross-correlated with SZcat, we `recover' 1,027 clusters (shown as blue squares in the upper left panel), and 70 ACT clusters\footnote{with SZcat candidate in $R_{match} = 5$ arcmin} are missing in ComPACT (shown as green stars in the bottom left panel).
+We miss low-mass cluster candidates at intermediate and high redshifts due to (i) detection limitations of the SZcat catalogue, and (ii) our area criterion (see the second panel of Figure~\ref{fig:SP}).

-The mass-redshift distribution for PSZ2 matches\footnote{for candidates with measured masses and redshifts, 418 objects} in ComPACT is plotted as red squares in the upper right panel of Fig.~\ref{fig:SZ_ap}.
-PSZ2z clusters that are not present in ComPACT are shown as purple stars (291 objects) in the bottom right panel of Fig.~\ref{fig:SZ_ap}.
+The mass-redshift distribution for PSZ2z matches (for candidates with measured masses and redshifts, 399 objects) in ComPACT is plotted as red squares in the upper right panel of Fig.~\ref{fig:SZ_ap}.
+PSZ2z clusters that are not present in ComPACT are shown as purple stars (154 objects) in the bottom right panel of Fig.~\ref{fig:SZ_ap}.

 Let us now discuss cluster candidates that do not have any matches in ACT DR5 or PSZ2 catalogues.
 In Figure~\ref{fig:new_Mz}, we plot matches (with available in the literature masses and redshifts) with SPT-SZ (red dots), ComPRASS (black stars), and MCXC (magenta crosses).
 Most of them lie at $z < 0.8$.
 Compared to the ACT DR5 catalogue, ComPACT is more complete at lower redshifts.
-We expect to find objects with low mass at low redshifts and clusters on the border of PSZ2 density distribution.
+We expect to find objects with low mass at low redshifts and clusters on the border of PSZ2z density distribution.

+With regard to the mass-redshift dependence, it can be observed that a qualitative selection function is viewed in the identified clusters.
+Found objects do not descend at increasing redshift to small masses, which is related to the sensitivity of the SZcat catalogue, but at the same time we find low-mass clusters at small z.
+In order to recover selection function, it would be necessary to simulate clusters, which is beyond the scope of this paper but will be done in the future.